Ethics of Research Involving Human Participants

 19.0 EDUCATION AND DISSEMINATION

-The REBs, through information provided on their respective websites, in conjunction with the Office of Research and the Office of the Vice-President (Research) have the primary responsibility for providing education for researchers about the ethical treatment of human research participants in general and about this policy.
+The REBs, through information provided on their respective websites, in conjunction with the Office of Research Services and the Office of the Vice-President (Research) have the primary responsibility for providing education for researchers about the ethical treatment of human research participants in general and about this policy.

 The President or his/her designate will also convene an annual meeting of academic heads to discuss institutional ethics matters and on-going or emerging issues of a general ethics nature.